mmcloughlin/arrival/cranelift/isle/veri/README.md

 ## ISA Specifications

-Where possible we derive ISA specifications in VeriISLE format from authoritative specifications distributed by vendors.
+Where possible we derive ISA specifications in Arrival format from authoritative specifications distributed by vendors.
 Currently this is only possible for the AArch64 backend, with specifications derived from ARM's Machine Readable Specification in Architecture Specification Language (ASL).
 We rely on